"Another Raunchy Voyage with a Heart"

 HALL PASS is a very funny movie, but most of its laughs are divorced from morality and faith.
 Those who can handle bad behavior portrayed comically may appreciate and even enjoy the movie’s inventive, non-stop shenanigans and appealing characters, but the movie’s raunchy content remains excessive, whether or not one laughs at the antics of its characters.
 HALL PASS ends on a positive note, however, and shows the bad consequences of giving into one’s lustful desires.

+HALL PASS is the latest raunchy comedy from the Farrelly Brothers, who burst on the Hollywood scene in 1994 with DUMB AND DUMBER.
+Their new movie follows two average suburban men, Rick and Fred.
+The men are in long-term marriages, but are bored.
+They constantly ogle other women.
+A psychiatrist tells their fed-up wives to give them a “Hall Pass.”
+The psychiatrist says that, if the men have a week off from marriage to behave as badly as they want, they will return to their wives after experiencing the frustrations of single life.
+The wives take a week off together.
+They decide to use a Hall Pass as well, but they just plan to flirt with other guys.
 HALL PASS is very funny, but most of its laughs are divorced from morality and faith.
 Those who can handle bad behavior portrayed comically may appreciate and even enjoy the movie’s inventive, non-stop shenanigans and appealing characters, but the movie’s raunchy content is still excessive, whether or not one laughs at the antics performed by the characters.
 HALL PASS ends on a positive note, however, affirming monogamy and marriage in the final act.